RomanianExe/docker-image-minimization-pipeline/artifacts/sparkjava/original/functional-baseline.md

 - `sbom.json` — Syft SBOM, 170 components identified (JVM/OS packages from the
   Ubuntu-focal-based `eclipse-temurin:17-jre-focal` image, plus Java libraries bundled inside the fat jar itself — SparkJava, Jetty, SLF4J, etc.).
-- `vulns.json` — Grype scan, 462 vulnerabilities (28 High, 281 Medium, 141 Low,
+- `vulns.json` — Grype scan, 519 vulnerabilities.
-  12 Negligible).
 This is the first JVM-based example in the pipeline; the count is notably higher than the Python/Alpine or Node/nginx-alpine examples, driven by the Ubuntu-focal base plus the number of bundled Java libraries in the fat jar that Syft can enumerate (unlike compiled Go/Rust binaries).